By the numbers

 You know that friend-of-a-friend who has tons of cool gear, legendary skills, and an encyclopedic knowledge of local terrain?
 Canyonology Treks is like the down-to-earth version of that guy.

 We take care of the big-ticket gear: Packs, tents, sleeping bags, sleeping pads, and trekking poles.
 For clothing and various personal items, we provide a concise packing list.
-We also provide transportation to and from our staging point in Flagstaff.
 Ever struggled with a finicky camp stove?
 Good news: Meals in the backcountry are prepped and served by your expert guide.

 Alternate itineraries: Itineraries may vary slightly from those described here.
 The most common cause of variant itineraries is backcountry permit availability.
 Canyonology Treks won’t submit a permit request for different dates or locations without talking to you first.